How to Make the Best Hard Boiled Eggs

 Perfect Hard Boiled Eggs

-If you live at a higher altitude, you may need to cook the eggs slightly longer than what we’ve mention above (I’d start with three to four additional minutes of cook time).
+Higher altitude: If you live at a higher altitude, you may need to cook the eggs slightly longer than we mentioned above (I’d start with three to four additional minutes of cooking time).

 How to Cook Hard Boiled Eggs